Jorge Sharp: Mayoralty of Valparaíso

 In 2016, he presented himself as an Izquierda Autónoma pre-candidate for the "citizen primary" to run for Mayor of Valparaíso in that year's municipal elections of that year, which he won with 1703 votes.
 The same year, he was one of the leaders who, along with Boric, left Izquierda Autónoma to form Autonomist Movement.
 In the 23 October election, he was elected Mayor of Valparaíso with 53% of the votes over Jorge Castro, rightist candidate and militant of the Unión Demócrata Independiente (UDI).

-In 2021 Chilean municipal elections, he was re-elected after defeating to Carlos Bannen (UDI).
+In 2021 Chilean municipal elections, he was re-elected as mayor of Valparaíso.